-If new items are added or favourites are updated, it should be easy for your office and stores to communicate these details.
-By using a PIM tool, your organization will become aligned around a single application or document to increase accuracy and close the gap between customer demands and the dynamics of omnichannel shopping.
+If new items are added, or favourites are updated, it should be easy for your office and stores to communicate these details.
+By using a PIM tool, your organization will align around a single application or document to increase accuracy and close the gap between customer demands and the dynamics of omnichannel shopping.

-As well, when creating a database for your product information, it opens doors for your business to further elevate your merchandise and your promotions.
+As well, when creating a database for your product information opens doors for your business to elevate your merchandise and your promotions further.
 From social media posts to rich snippets, your product data will be transferable and easily customized to fit its current use.

 It is a Whole New World

-We understand that you and other businesses are doing the best they can to keep offering their customers solutions.
+We understand that you and other businesses are doing their best to keep offering their customers solutions.
 However, it isn’t always possible to be an expert at everything.

 One of the ways that The Reset Team tries to do our part is by offering quick and helpful tips such as Product Information Management in our blog.
-We want retailers and merchandisers to succeed and we wouldn’t get there if it weren’t for communities such as ours.
+We want retailers and merchandisers to succeed, and we wouldn’t get there if it weren’t for communities like ours.